Published 12th January 2022

 Congratulations!
 You are now a qualified TEFL teacher.
 Now, with your certificate from The TEFL Academy, you can start your adventure abroad.
 But wait!
 Before you start packing your bags, you’ve got some planning to do!
 When it comes down to it there is a lot of planning involved in upping sticks and moving across the world, and, understandably, money is possibly the biggest of all your concerns.

 So, there are a few situations you might be in right now.
 You might already have a job offer so you are staying at home while you sort out the paperwork and wait for your work contract to begin.
 Or, you’re going to fly by the seat of your pants and you’re planning to look for a job when you reach your destination.
 Either way, you need to make sure your finances are in order and you have enough money to do what you need to do.
-Let’s look at a typical budget.
+Let’s look at a typical budget for a soon-to-be TEFL teacher so you can be sure you know what expenses you will need to cover on your adventure.

 Yes, sadly even though you would avoid paperwork if you could, it could still cost you money.
 A visa will cost you money.
 If you need certified copies of your degrees, that could cost you money.
 If you need a police clearance, that will cost you money.
 Wherever you live and wherever you are going will impact what paperwork you need.
 Find out what exactly is required for your specific situation and budget accordingly.